|

 species of Sorghumhowever, suffer most during hot, damp weather

+in midsummer at the height of their vegetative growth.
 If conditions are favorable (warm and moist), the disease causes

 stunting and wilting and sometimes kills grass and cereal seedlings.